 The so-called “Rape Day” trend reportedly started on the social media platform TikTok, and proponents claim that on 24 April it will be legal to commit sexual assault.

-According to messages seen by the Anchor, a local group chat of over 100 people, including students from Falmouth University, planned a competition to sexually assault the most women on or around 24 April.
+According to allegations seen by the Anchor, a local group chat of over 100 people, including students from Falmouth University, planned a competition to sexually assault the most women on or around 24 April.

 Although the existence and nature of this alleged group is unconfirmed, locals and students in Falmouth and Penryn have been spreading and condemning the rumours on social media.
-Some female students have allegedly expressed a desire to travel home from campus in light of the threat.

-A spokesperson for Falmouth University said: “We have become aware of a number of messages and social media posts circulating in relation to an abhorrent TikTok “24 April Hoax” encouraging sexual violence.
+A spokesperson for Falmouth University said: “We have become aware of a number of messages and social media posts circulating in relation to an abhorrent TikTok ‘24 April Hoax’ encouraging sexual violence.

 “There is no evidence that reports of these posts and purported related discussions are genuine, or that there is a genuine threat, but it is clear that the issue is causing distress to our community and we therefore want to make clear that we are taking this issue seriously.

-“We are actively working with the Police to support their investigations and the University will take a zero-tolerance approach to anyone found participating in any related group chats (whether private or public), or engaging with the content in a way that could reasonably be foreseen to cause distress or emotional harm, whether intended or not.”
+“We are actively working with the police to support their investigations and the university will take a zero-tolerance approach to anyone found participating in any related group chats (whether private or public), or engaging with the content in a way that could reasonably be foreseen to cause distress or emotional harm, whether intended or not.”